gileadraab/learning-math/README.md

 ## Overview

-This program is designed to rebuild your mathematical foundations from the ground up using world-class free resources, with Python as a computational tool throughout.
+This program is designed to rebuild my mathematical foundations from the ground up using world-class free resources, with Python as a computational tool throughout.
 The plan emphasizes conceptual understanding through visual learning, progressing from basic arithmetic through calculus and linear algebra.

 ## Program Structure